ome/ome-contributing/OMEROiviewer.rst

 #. |C| that the X, Y position of the mouse is indicated in the top right corner.

 #.
-Select sequentially all the ROI tools (Ellipse, Line, Arrow, Polygon, Polyline, Point, Label) in the right-hand pane and draw each ROI on the Image, using Click-Move-Click (not drag) and Save them using Save button.
+Select sequentially all the ROI tools (Rectangle, Ellipse, Line, Arrow, Polygon, Polyline, Point, Label) in the right-hand pane and draw each ROI on the Image, using Click-Move-Click (not drag) and Save them using Save button.

 #.
 Draw again all the ROI types but do not save them.